History

 In its earlier days, Peppermint Grove was thickly wooded with tuarts, jarrahs, red gum, banksia, native pines, hollies and the beautiful peppermint trees which inspired its name.
 Brumbies roamed in the area, along with native cats, wallabies and an abundance of birds.

-The subdivisions sold fast for between 7 and 12 pounds each (around $15 – $25) – an amount which is hard to comprehend today when vacant lots are selling for approximately up $3500 per square metre.
+The subdivisions sold fast for between 7 and 12 pounds each (around $15 – $25) – an amount which is hard to comprehend today when vacant lots are selling for as much as $3,500 per square metre.

 One of the earliest settlers was Edward Keane who later became Mayor of Perth.
 Another influential landowner was John Forrest, later to be Lord Forrest, Premier of Western Australia.